Skip to main content

 Writing Unit Test for GetHTTPBin method.

-We will need a struct to mock the Do Request, also other structs to capture requests, and also provide mock responses with code and error.
+We will need a struct to mock the Do Request, other structs to capture requests, and also provide mock responses with code and error.

 type mockReq struct {